Panasonic 42.5mm f/1.7 OIS review

 Conclusion

-To sum up, this Panasonic 42.5mm f/1.7 offers very good image quality in a lightweight, compact body, with high-performance AF and an interesting optical in-body image stabiliser for stills (especially if you have an older Panasonic camera without sensor stabilisation).
-It’s currently priced at around €350, which means it’s still a little more expensive than the Olympus 45mm f/1.8, which can be found for under €300.
+To sum up, this Panasonic 42.5mm f/1.7 offers very good image quality in a lightweight, compact body, with strong autofocus and useful optical image stabilization for stills, especially if you have an older Panasonic camera without in-body stabilization.
+It is currently priced at around €350, which means it is still a little more expensive than the Olympus 45mm f/1.8, which can be found for under €300.

-In short, it will be more relevant with a Panasonic body, but it won’t really offer better performance than the Olympus.
-However, it remains pleasant to use and a good option.
+In short, it makes the most sense on a Panasonic body, but it does not really outperform the Olympus.
+Still, it remains pleasant to use and is a good option.

-As always, if you liked our review, don’t hesitate to use the links in the article (or below) when buying.
-That way you’ll be supporting our work.
-And you’ll be helping us to produce more articles like this one.
-Of course, it’ll be at no extra cost to you.
+As always, if you liked our review, don’t hesitate to use the links in the article, or below, when buying.
+That way, you’ll be supporting our work and helping us produce more articles like this one.
+Of course, it will be at no extra cost to you.

-If you’re on the lookout for more lenses, have a look at our full guide to the best micro 4/3 lenses.
+If you’re looking for more lenses, take a look at our full guide to the best Micro 4/3 lenses.

 We’ve also published a full review of the Olympus M.Zuiko Digital ED 75mm f/1.8.
-This is a very interesting lens for portraits.
+It’s a very interesting lens for portraits.

 We hope to see you soon,